 AttuneUP builds a deep understanding of how you and your partner communicate, then uses that understanding to help you connect.

-A clinically informed questionnaire covering attachment, conflict style, communication preferences, and triggers.
+A research-informed questionnaire covering how you connect, your conflict approach, communication preferences, and what throws off your conversations.
 Takes ~10 minutes.

-AI generates a detailed communication profile — your attachment style, patterns, triggers, and a personalized "How to Reach You" guide.
+AI generates a detailed communication profile — your connection style, patterns, what throws off your conversations, and a personalized "How to Reach You" guide.

 Type what you want to say.
-Get coaching on destructive patterns and translated messages tailored to how your partner receives communication.
+Get coaching on communication patterns that can get in the way and suggestions tailored to how your partner receives communication.

 Profile Tiers